Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Introduction

-The awesome reasoning capability of LLMs is unlocked primarily by reinforcement learning with verifiable rewards (RLVR), in which the correctness of LLMs' responses can be objectively verified and thus the rewards can be automatically given.
-However, existing RLVR approaches optimize the LLM based on its own on-policy rollouts and are constrained by the LLM's initial capability, thus suffering from a limitation named \textit{exploration stagnation}~\cite{StepHint}.
-To be specific, if the LLM encounters a training sample sufficiently difficult to be beyond its capability upper bound, it fails to produce any correct solutions and thus receives no positive training signal from this sample.
-In this way, the LLM can never solve problems that it could not initially (with reasonably many rollouts) and is bounded by itself.
+Language models (LMs) have made significant breakthroughs in reasoning capability~\cite{r1, qwen3, k2}, leveraging long chain-of-thoughts to perform test-time computing and remarkably benefiting reasoning-intensive tasks.
+The awesome reasoning capability of LMs is unlocked primarily by reinforcement learning with verifiable rewards (RLVR), in which the correctness of LMs' responses can be objectively and automatically verified.
+However, existing RLVR approaches optimize the LM based on its own on-policy rollouts and are constrained by the LM's initial capability, thus suffering from \textit{exploration stagnation}~\cite{StepHint}.
+To be specific, if the LM encounters a training sample sufficiently difficult to be beyond its capability upper bound, it fails to produce any correct solutions and thus receives no positive training signal from this sample.
+In this way, the LM can never solve problems that it could not initially (with reasonably many rollouts) solve and is bounded by itself.

-To address this, some work proposes to introduce external guidance to help the LLM break through its upper bound~\cite{luffy, ReLIFT, StepHint, chord, hpt}.
-However, these either utilize human-annotated ground truth solutions that suffer from high cost and limited scalability, or require correct reasoning chains generated by stronger LLMs which can be unavailable in certain cases like training flagship models.
+To address this, some introduce external guidance to help the LM break through its upper bound~\cite{luffy, ReLIFT, StepHint, chord, hpt}.
+However, these either utilize human-annotated ground truth solutions that suffer from high cost and limited scalability, or require correct reasoning chains generated by stronger LMs, which can be unavailable in certain cases like training flagship models.
 In other words, these methods are more like a palliative than a remedy for exploration stagnation.